 Analysis and Test Results

-In designing this review, we identified six metrics that we felt were essential to the overall performance of a powder ski.
-We settled on stability at speed, carving, crud-busting performance, float, playfulness, and versatility as our evaluation criteria.
-In the onset, we thoroughly examined each pair to determine physical specs like weight, the durability of construction, and relative stiffness.
-Though, as they say, the proof was in the pudding.
-The bulk of our testing was performed on-snow as we ran each contender through a gauntlet of metric-specific performance objectives like straight lining The Slot and coming to a complete stop in peppered avalanche debris.
-While certain skis fared better in certain categories, the cumulative, weighted scores were used in determining the overall rating of each model.
+We identified six metrics that are integral to a powder ski's performance — float, stability at speed, playfulness, crud-busting performance, carving, and versatility.
+We ran each contender through a gauntlet of metric-specific performance objectives like straight lining The Slot and coming to a complete stop in peppered avalanche debris.
+The cumulative, weighted scores determine the overall rating of each model.

 Float is without-a-doubt the most important metric in this review—which is why we weighted it the most heavily.
 If nothing else, a powder ski is bred to perform as an unrelenting, snow-slashing floatation device.
 It is the tool you rely upon when the snow is deep, and the stoke is high.

-Most of the contenders had waist widths in excess of 115 mm.
-Fatness aside, there are other design considerations when it comes to finding the perfect float.
-Rockered profiles and dramatic shovel shapes give the added benefit of keeping your tips tracking on top of the deep stuff so you won't submarine and lose momentum.
-Furthermore, lightweight construction and mixed core materials have improved the swing weight of these portly boards, allowing them to be turned and slashed with great swiftness.
+Most of the contenders had waist widths over 115 mm.
+Fatness aside, there are other design features that help you find the perfect float.
+Rockered profiles and dramatic shovel shapes keep your tips tracking on top of the deep stuff, so you don't submarine and lose momentum.
+Lightweight construction and mixed core materials have also lightened the swing weight of these portly boards, allowing you to turn and slash them swiftly.

 Stability at Speed

-We assessed stability by finding steep, multi-surfaced pitches on which to let the skis reach full speed.
-After letting the ponies run, the tester would make full turns across the fall-line at varying radii — paying close attention to the smoothness and reliability of ski-to-snow contact.
-Additionally, we tested this metric by executing high-speed hockey stops in steep terrain because going fast tends to get hairy when you can't shut it down in time.
-In short, stability was measured by the skis overall steadiness and the skier's confidence to complete these maneuvers without losing control.
+We assessed stability by finding steep, multi-surfaced pitches to let the skis reach full speed.
+After letting the ponies run, we would make full turns across the fall-line at varying radii — paying close attention to the smoothness and reliability of ski-to-snow contact.
+We also tested this metric by executing high-speed hockey stops in steep terrain because going fast tends to get hairy when you can't shut it down in time.
+The stability scores area a measure of the skis overall steadiness and the skier's confidence to complete these maneuvers without losing control.

-Striking the perfect balance between stiffness/dampness and rocker/camber—both directly related to stability—can be exceedingly difficult.
-It is perhaps no surprise that we had the most significant degree of variance amongst ratings in this metric.
-Softer skis like the Solomon QST 118 tended to get bossed around when ridden at speed.
+Striking the perfect balance between stiffness and dampness and rocker and camber can be exceptionally difficult.
+If you already understand that, then you won't be surprised to recognize that this category had the widest range of scores.
+Softer skis tend to get bossed around when ridden at speed.
 They prefer to bounce in and out of low-angle bumps rather than crushing through steep, tracked-out snow.
-Stiffer, heavier skis like the Volkl Confession and Black Crows Corvus had seemingly no speed limit and ate up vibrations with ease.
-The Corvus and Blizzard Spur sped away with the highest scores in this category, taking home a near perfect 9 out of 10.
+Stiffer, heavier skis like the Volkl Confession and Nordica Enforcer Pro had seemingly no speed limit and ate up vibrations with ease.
+The Enforcer Pro, Confession, and DPS Alchemist Lotus sped away with the highest scores in this category.

 Stiff skis aren't always heavy, though weight can give you some extra oomph when hitting the gas.
 Because of these tradeoffs, stability can fluctuate depending on how you intend to use the ski.
-Testers that enjoy playful, energetic, easy-driving skis had a preference for the lighter and more flexible options.
-Those who prefer aggressive turn shapes and big lines felt more comfortable on beefier boards like the Corvus or Confession.
+Testers that enjoy playful, energetic, easy-driving skis prefer the lighter and more flexible options.
+They rarely hit the speed limit for these skis and stability wasn't much of an issue for them.
+Those who prefer aggressive turn shapes and big lines felt more comfortable on beefier boards like the Enforcer Pro or Confession.

-When you're getting tubbed in the deep stuff on an inbounds day, you're bound to run into some rough conditions.
-Off-piste skiing necessitates the tools and techniques to blast through choppy snow without getting mangled.
-Specific to this grouping, a powder ski's ability to manage variable snow is arguably more important than its ability to carve.
+When you're getting tubbed in the deep stuff on an inbounds day, you're bound to run into some rough patches.
+Off-piste skiing sometimes necessitates the techniques and tools to blast through choppy snow without getting mangled (notice how we put technique first).
+A powder ski's ability to manage variable snow is arguably more important than its ability to carve.
 Thus, we've rated this metric twice as heavily as the carving category.
 Trust us on that one.

-We rated crud-skiing performance based on each models dampness, plowing ability, resistance to 'grabbing' or 'hooking', and ability to link turns in variable snow.
-We pushed the contenders through all kinds of beastly conditions: manky bumps, twice-baked potatoes, and re-frozen, bombed-out traverses come to mind.
-Such conditions are obviously not the goal on a powder day, but this metric was intended to discern which skis could handle chop with grit.
+We rated crud-skiing performance based on each model's dampness, plowing ability, resistance to grabbing or hooking, and its ability to link turns in variable snow.
+We skied all kinds of beastly conditions — manky bumps, twice-baked potatoes, and re-frozen, bombed-out traverses — to discern which skis could handle chop with grit.

-A ski that is playful often feels energetic, easier to engage, and overall more responsive to the drivers' commands.
-'Fun' is, of course, a subjective qualifier, just as playfulness is in the eye of the shredder.
-Thus the precedent for a playful, fun ski evolves with speed, terrain, and skier type.
-So to provide the most baseline review of this metric, we aimed to be objective in our assessment of playfulness.
+A ski that is playful often feels energetic, easy to engage, and overall more responsive to the driver's commands.
+Fun is, of course, a subjective qualifier, just as playfulness is in the eye of the shredder.
+Thus the requirements for a playful, fun ski evolves with speed, terrain, and skier type.
+To provide the most baseline overview of this metric, we were objective in our assessment of playfulness.

-To do so, we monitored the performance and liveliness of each ski in a variety of snow conditions through all types of mountainous playgrounds.
+We monitored the performance and liveliness of each ski in a variety of snow conditions through all types of mountainous playgrounds.
 We buttered our turns, aired off of obstacles, spun off of spines, and hit ridge transfers.
-There were ollies and nollies; tail taps and backies.
-In a general sense, we rated playfulness by the skis responsive energy, agility, and pop.
+There were ollies and nollies, tail taps and backies.
+We rated playfulness by the ski's responsive energy, agility, and pop.

-There were two standout models when it came to playfulness in the powder category: the Atomic Backland Bent Chetler and the Moment Wildcat both received nearly perfect scores.
-The Chetler has softer-flexing tails that include horizontal rocker.
-These attributes allowed us to wash out turns with ease and were forgiving when the terrain got tight.
-Softer models could snap all kinds of fun turn shapes but tended to get a little jumpy at higher speeds.
-On the other hand, the Wildcat had a bit more beef to back up those big drops and high-speed jibs.
+There is one standout model when it came to playfulness in the powder category — the Moment Wildcat.
+Softer models could snap all kinds of fun turn shapes but tend to get jumpy at higher speeds.
+On the other hand, the Wildcat has a bit more beef to back up those big drops and high-speed jibs.

-Also worth mentioning are the Solomon QST 118, which were light and agile underfoot but had a more directional focus than the Moment Wildcat.
-Stiff boards, while able to take a beating, weren't as lively as the others.
+Also worth mentioning is the K2 Pinnacle 118, which is light and agile underfoot but have a more directional focus than the Moment Wildcat.
+Stiff boards, while able to take a beating, aren't as lively as the others.
 The bigger, heavier guns prefer to stay on the ground and only come alive on fast, high-angle terrain.

-You wouldn't expect to find 'carving' in the lexicon of a powderhound.
-Terms like slarving, slashing, and shmearing seem more fitting in their turn-shape vocabulary.
+You wouldn't expect to find carving in the lexicon of a powderhound.
+Terms like slarving, slashing, and shmearing seem more fitting for their turn-shape vocabulary.
 Nevertheless, the ability to link arcs is an important consideration when judging a ski's overall performance — no matter which niche they cater to.
-Given the average waist width in this lineup, the contenders obviously aren't going to roll over as quickly as a dedicated carver would.
+Given the average waist width in this lineup, the contenders aren't going to roll over as quickly as a dedicated carver would.
 However, our testers were pleasantly surprised by their ability to set an edge and bring it across the fall-line.

 Some alpine purists scoff at rockered skis becoming so pervasive.
-Skeptics will argue that less effective edge is a noticeable performance trade-off.
-When it comes to powder skis, this trade-off is negligible if not welcome to provide more excellent float in deep snow.
+Skeptics will argue that having less effective edge is a noticeable stability and carving performance trade-off.
+When it comes to powder skis, this trade-off is negligible if not welcome to provide more float in deep snow.
 And if you're using these skis to find the deep stuff, the firm snow you encounter likely comes in the form of crusty wind slabs and not tasty groomers.

 Powder skis are undoubtedly designed to fill a particular niche.
 But that doesn't necessarily mean we want to sacrifice performance when skiing anything but creamy hero snow.

-You likely won't find a quiver-killer in this pow-ski lineup, but it's prudent to know how well each model operates across-the-board.
-We rated versatility by considering how confident we were to take each ski out on any given day.
-It was a relative measure of the skis ability to perform in all of the listed metrics, not simply powder.
+You probably won't find a quiver-killer in this pow-ski lineup, but it's prudent to know how well each model operates across-the-board.
+We rated versatility by considering how confident we are taking each ski out on any given day.
+It is a relative measure of the skis ability to perform in all of the listed metrics, not simply powder.

 It may not be surprising that our skinniest ski also received the highest score for versatility.
-The Atomic Bent Chetler and Moment Wildcat were well-rounded in all-mountain performance, while the Solomon QST 118 and Line Pescado had a noticeable preference for the soft stuff.
+The K2 Pinnacle 118 and Nordica Enforcer Pro were well-rounded in all-mountain performance, while the Line Pescado had a noticeable preference for the soft stuff.

 Who We Are

-Our reviewing methods employed a collaborative testing model that relied on input from a variety of skiers.
-Our primary testers are professionals in the ski industry and depend on their equipment to perform reliably in all conditions.
+Our reviewing method used a collaborative testing model that relied on input from a variety of skiers.
+Our chief review editor and primary testers are professionals in the ski industry and depend on their equipment to perform reliably in all conditions.
+They also have a background in alpine racing, where you are often very exacting of your equipment.
 We asked these experts, along with their colleagues and friends, to put these powder boards to the test on a diverse collection of terrain and snow types.
-By utilizing testers of different size, gender, skier type, and geographical backgrounds, we aimed to grab a comprehensive data set that discluded any possible bias.
+By utilizing testers of different size, gender, skier type, and geographical backgrounds, we aimed to grab a comprehensive data set that avoided any possible bias.